 Johnathan Tunbridge (the name-giver of the hill north of the property) was a convict (No 78380) sentenced to be transported to Van Diemen's Land in 1826, at the age of 14; he arrived in 1829.
 In 1858, he purchased three large parcels of land from the Crown in the Bream Creek / Coppington / Ragged Tier area (names that were interchangeable at the time), and when the scrub and heavy timber had been cleared from it, built a 'dwelling house' on one particular patch of that land.
 The original dwelling was most likely built before 1870, by Jonathan Tunbridge; modern additions and renovations date to between 1988 and 2008.
 First described in Tunbridge's will of 1903 as a parcel separated from his larger land lots, when he bequeathed it, and the dwelling on it, to his granddaughter.

-Research into convict history, and subsequent history of ownership of this property from 1858 to 2019 - free PDF
+Research into convict history, and history of property from 1858 to 2019 - free PDF

 vistas around the wider area of the 'Fattening Paddock'